AquaQAnalytics/TorQ-Bikes/README.md

 1257794| 19  "Belfast City Hospital Lisburn Rd"
 555520 | 17  "Queens University / Botanic Gardens "
 ```
-Or we could query across a range of dates within the database, for example finding out which was docking station was most popular across several days:
+Or we could query across a range of dates within the database, for example finding out which docking station was most popular across several days:
 ```
 q)select max x,Dock:name where x=max x by date from ((select count i by uid,date from d:select from (update d: differ uid by bike_numbers from (ungroup select date,time, uid,bike_numbers from place)) where d,not bike_numbers=0) lj select last name by uid from place) date      | x   Dock